JaGoLi/Libreboot-X200-Updated/README.md

 2. `./changemac.sh x200.rom 00 4c 69 62 72 65`

 The rom with the changed macaddress will be generated with the prefix `newmac_`, so in this case the rom to flash will be `newmac_x200.rom`
+## Changing the keyboard layout in GRUB
+As per request, I have created a utility to change the keyboard layout.
+The supported options are currently the same as libreboot: `deqwertz`, `esqwerty`, `frazerty`, `frdvbepo`, `itqwerty`, `svenska`, `ukdvorak`, `ukqwerty`, `usdvorak`, `usqwerty`(default) . <br> <br>
+The proceedure is very similar to changing the mac address.
+It assumes that one is already at the root of the cloned git repository.
+Make sure that the arguments are passed in the same order as the example, and that there are no errors in the filename or keymap.
+The name of the keymap has to be EXACTLY matching one of those listed above.
+Here is an exmaple changing the keymap to `frazerty`:
+1. `cp roms/x200_8mb_free.rom x200.rom`
+2. `./changelang.sh x200.rom frazerty`

+The rom with the changed keymap will appear as `frazerty_x200.rom`.

 # Building from source
 In order to make changes more efficently, I automated the entire build process for these images.
 This has the added side-benefit of allowing people to easily build the images for themselves if they have security concerns about downloading the binaries directly.
 The process is all done through the script `build.sh` that is under 100 lines in length and easily-readable.